MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 > {: .solution}
 {: .challenge}

-After filling in your fixture to other tests, your `test_molecule` file should look something like this.
+After filling in your fixture to other tests, your `test_molecule.py` file should look something like this.

 ~~~
 """